6 Best Cloud Data Warehouse Solutions for 2023 and How to Choose the Right One

 Pros: BigQuery is cost-effective and, like so many other Google tools, offers powerful analytics capabilities.
 Its storage is column-based, making it suitable for complex aggregations across massive datasets.
 It is fully scalable, reliable, and has a number of business intelligence features that help users glean insights and predict trends.

-Cons: You will need to be well-versed in SQL language to be able to effectively leverage its data analytics capabilities, as with most warehouses.
-While generally cost-effective, the price is affected by code quality (i.e., you pay for processing time in addition to storage), so queries need to be optimized to avoid high costs when pulling data.
+Cons: While generally cost-effective, the price is affected by code quality (i.e., you pay for processing time in addition to storage), so queries really need to be optimized to avoid high costs when pulling data.

 Overall: Thanks to its separation of computing and storage layers, BigQuery can handle heavy computing operations, making it a suitable option for companies that prioritize availability over consistency.